Marshall Space Flight Center: Present and future – 2010s onward

 Marshall Space Flight Center has capabilities and projects supporting NASA's mission in three key areas: lifting from Earth (Space Vehicles), living and working in space (International Space Station), and understanding our world and beyond (Advanced Scientific Research).

 International Space Station

 The International Space Station is a partnership of the United States, Russian, European, Japanese, and Canadian Space Agencies.
 The station has continuously had human occupants since November 2, 2000.
 Orbiting 16 times daily at an average altitude of about 250 mi, it passes over some 90 percent of the world's surface.
 It has a mass over 932,000 lb, and a crew of six conducts research and prepares the way for future explorations.

-It is planned that the International Space Station will be operated at least through the end of 2030.
-Crewed missions to the ISS since the retirement of Shuttle in 2011 have depended on the Russian Soyuz spacecraft, which is intended to be succeeded or supplemented by the Commercial Crew Development program.